yohannes911/select2/doc/select2.md

 Proof: When blocks are executed in a thread, that thread must be selected.
 However due to Statement 1, threads are never selected in parallel, hence blocks are never executed in parallel.

 Note that this safety feature just guarantees that critical sections are executed atomically / sequentally and never in parallel.
 However it does not guarantee that the block will be ever executed.
-This is where `Select 2` differs from the `synhronization` primitive.
-Both are safe, however while `synhronization` blocks until execution, `Select 2` neither blocks nor does it guarentee execution.
+This is where `select2` differs from the Java `synhronization` primitive.
+Both primitive is safe, however while `synhronization` blocks until execution, `select2` neither blocks nor does it guarentee execution.

 **Statement 4: The `select2` application protocol is wait-free in the following manner.
 If the block injected to the thread is wait-free then the whole thread will be wait-free as well.
 In other words: if the thread gets enough processor time then it will eventually terminate.**